 More Easy Side Ideas

 If you want more easy side dishes like this one, I’ve got you covered!
-Check out these yummy recipes:
+Check out these yummy air fryer recipes:

-- These Air Fryer Zucchini Fries are so nice and crunchy, and they’re much healthier than classic french fries.
+- These Air Fryer Fries and Air Fryer Zucchini Fries are so nice and crunchy, and they’re much healthier than classic french fries.

-- This super crispy Bacon Recipe is made using the oven instead of the stove!
+- This super crispy Air Fryer Bacon comes out perfect without the oil splatter from the stove!

 These soft and fluffy Air Fryer Baked Potatoes have perfectly crispy skin, just as if they were roasted in the oven.
 Only this recipe makes it quicker and easier than ever!